yhur/arduplot/README.md

    -> `monitor_filters = plotter`

-Happy hunting guide addition compliments of @cybertza (please not the process will say not responding in windows until data has been recieved from the serial)
+Happy hunting guide addition compliments of @cybertza (please note the process will stay not responding in windows until data has been recieved from the serial)

 <img width="937" alt="Screen Shot 2021-11-13 at 9 46 49 PM" src="https://user-images.githubusercontent.com/13171662/141644389-00e05586-837c-4bd9-9c73-5f61e2785ead.png">